EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ## Introduction

-This part of the architecture describes the core user experience of the Swiss EduID Mobile App.
+This part of the architecture describes the core user experience of the Swiss edu-ID Mobile App.

 The Swiss eduID Mobile App has two core interaction modes:

-* EduID Mode
+* edu-ID Mode
 * Authorization Mode

 ## Core User Experience